rileytroyer/troyer-etal-2023/README.md

 There is also an associated notebook under notebooks/reports/plot-sme-injections.ipynb that creates some plots with this file.

 ### Matching injections to probe location
+After you've identified all of the injection/quiet periods we need to find the location of the Van Allen Probes during these periods.
+Using this information we can pick out which times we should download the EMFISIS data for.
+To perform this analysis run the script at: src/features/match-probe-location-to-injection.py